Bangkok–Nong Khai high-speed railway: History

-In November 2014, Thailand and China signed a memorandum of understanding agreeing to construct the Thai portion of the transnational railway running from Kunming, China, to the Gulf of Thailand.
-In November 2015, both parties agreed to a division of labour.
+In November 2014, Thailand and China signed a memorandum of understanding agreeing to create a joint committee construct the Thai portion of the transnational railway running from Kunming, China, to the Gulf of Thailand.
+In November 2015, both parties agreed to divide the project into four phases.
 Under the framework, a joint venture will be set up to run the project.
 China will conduct feasibility studies, design the system, construct tunnels and bridges, and lay track.
 Thailand will conduct social and environmental impact studies, expropriate land for construction, handle general civil engineering and power supply, and supply construction materials.
+In 2016, the formal agreement on construction was signed by the Chinese and Thailand governments.

 China will operate and maintain the system for the first three years of operation.
 Both countries will share responsibility from the third to seventh years.
-Afterwards, Thailand will have sole responsibility, and China will advise.
+Afterward, Thailand will have sole responsibility, and China will advise.
 China will provide training for operations and maintenance.
+Despite China offering financial packages for its infrastructure deal, Thailand chose to pay the whole project cost, ensuring the independent ownership of the railway.

 Dual standard-gauge tracks will be laid in the project.
 In Thailand, two routes will diverge at a junction in Kaeng Khoi District in Saraburi Province.
 One will connect Bangkok to Kaeng Khoi.
 The other route will connect Kaeng Khoi with Map Ta Phut Industrial Estate of Rayong Province.
-From Kaeng Khoi tracks will lead north to Nakhon Ratchasima and on to Nong Khai Province.
+From Kaeng Khoi, tracks will lead north to Nakhon Ratchasima and on to Nong Khai Province.
 The Bangkok to Nong Khai HSR line will connect to the 617 km Boten–Vientiane railway from Vientiane to the northern Lao border and the 414 km line from the Lao border to Kunming.

-In 2017, the spur line between Kaeng Khoi and Map Ta Phut has been scrapped due to the reason that two countries are unable to reach a loan agreement.

 In July 2021, authorities said that "works which will have to be postponed are the [... tracks] between Nawa Nakhon and Ban Pho, between Phra Kaeo and Saraburi"; furthermore another postponement, "presumably until [...
 2022 is] the section between Don Mueang and Nawa Nakhon".

-As for December 2022, 16% of Bangkok to Nakhon Ratchasima section has been completed which is behind the schedule of 36%.

-Among the 14 contracts, 1 has been completed, 10 contracts are under construction, 3 contracts have not been started.
+As of Q4 2022, the "first phase between Bangkok and Nakhon Ratchasima is [...] behind schedule"; furthermore, it's "15% completed when it should have been 37%"; the Phase 1 line was The phase one was originally set to be completed by 2026, but was delayed to 2027.
+The primary reason was contributed to the COVID-19 pandemic.
+The initial phase between Nakhon Ratchasima and Bangkok was estimated to cost 5.1 billion US dollars.

+During its routine cabinet meeting on 4 February 2025, the Cabinet of Thailand sanctioned the second phase of the China–Thailand Railway Cooperation Project, specifically the Korat-Nong Khai segment of the Bangkok–Nong Khai high-speed train connection.
+The project is slated to commence in 2025 and is anticipated to conclude in 2030.